SkyLined/pWinStatusBlinkStick/README.md

 Notes
 -----
-You may be interested in `pBackground`, which will allow you to run a Node.js script such as pWinStatusBlinkStick in the background, without a console.
+You may be interested in [pBackground](https://www.npmjs.com/package/pbackground), which will allow you to run a Node.js script such as pWinStatusBlinkStick in the background, without a console.
   ```
   C:\>npm install pbackground -g
   ...